WeichenZhou/PALMER/README.md

 --ref_fa
          indexed fasta file of reference genome fasta file with directory path used for the aligned bam file (wrong reference will cause error information)

---type (options: LINE, ALU, SVA, or CUSTOMIZED (if you want to setup your costomized sequence))
+--type (options: LINE, ALU, SVA, HERVK, or CUSTOMIZED (if you want to setup your costomized sequence))
          type of MEIs or other kinds of insertions to detect

 --chr (default: ALL (for whole genome, not recommended); options: chromosome1, chromosome2, ...chromosomeY)
          chromosome name for PALMER to run. !!The chromosome names should be consistent with the ones in reference genome version!! e.g. for GRCh37, to run PALMER on chromosome1, the option should be '1', while for GRCh38 it should be 'chr1'

+--start (default: Null)
+         start position in the genome for PALMER to run (default is null). !!It should go with --end if assigned

+--end (default: Null)
+         end position in the genome for PALMER to run (default is null). !!It should go with --start if assigned

---custom_seq (default:no input)
+--custom_seq (default: Null)
          .fasta file with directory path to customize your insertion finding. e.g. NUMTs, MEIs in other species.

---custom_index (default:no input; if you have both '--ref_ver other' and '--type LINE/ALU/SVA', you must give PALMER a index file (format: "CHR'	'START'	'END'	'MEI_NAME'
+--custom_index (default: Null; if you have both '--ref_ver other' and '--type LINE/ALU/SVA/HERVK', you must give PALMER a index file (format: "CHR'	'START'	'END'	'MEI_NAME'
 '" for each MEI to be masked in each line) for masking module; if you have --custom_seq parameter without --custom_index, PALMER will work without the masking step)
          index file with directory path to mask the genome for your insertion finding